COVID-19 Workplace Exposures

 Step 2: Follow the steps laid out in the State of California's Workplace Guidance

-- Employers are required by law (AB 685) to report any workplace outbreaks to the local health department (Step 4 below).
-An outbreak is three or more cases in a 14 day period.
+Employers are required by law (AB 685) to report any workplace outbreaks to the local health department via the SPOT Intake Form (Step 4 below).
+An outbreak is three or more cases in a 14-day period.
+Here is an FAQ for employer questions on AB 685.

 Step 4: Notify Nevada County Public Health